pockethost/pockethost/packages/pockethost.io/README.md

 ### Derived User Values

 There are additional derived values that are useful for showing and hiding components across the site.
 The first one is `isUserLoggedIn`.
 This one will return a true or false depending on the state of the logged in user.
-It is derived from the `email` property in the Pocketbase response.
+It is dependent on the `email` property in the Pocketbase response.

 The second derived value is `isUserVerified`.
 This will return a true or false boolean depending on if their Pocketbase account has been verified via the email they got when they initially registered.